alevinru/CWClient/README.md

 ### NodeJS interface

-This project provides promise-based ChatWars interface as an NPM library.
+This project provides promise-based ChatWars interface as NPM library.

 A sample of the NodeJs library usage is demonstrated in [alevinru/CWClientHelperAppBot](https://github.com/alevinru/CWClientHelperAppBot#cwclienthelperappbot) Telegram bot project.